paolozroxas/robotcar/readme.md

 ## Description
 Control a raspberry pi robot car over wifi, with video streaming

+## Initial setup
+- on the raspberry pi
+- `sudo apt update && sudo apt upgrade -y`
+- `sudo apt install rpicam-apps`
+- install nvm and node
+- run npm install

 ## Instructions
+- ssh into the raspberry pi
+- clone into this repo
+- run stream-server.sh
+- this starts a multicast UDP stream
+- on your computer, use VLC open network stream: udp://@239.255.42.42:5000
+- live video should now be streaming
+- back in the raspberry pi ssh shell, run `node controls.js`
+- this will allow you to control the car

+## Instructions Beta (not verified yet)
 - ssh into the raspberry pi
 - clone into this repo
 - run stream-server.sh